About Us

 The Program

-Graduate study in Social and Personality Psychology in Madison is founded upon our commitment to cutting-edge scientific research, and is supported by the faculty offering survey, interdisciplinary and focused seminar courses.
+Graduate study in Social Psychology in Madison is founded upon our commitment to cutting-edge scientific research, and is supported by the faculty offering survey, interdisciplinary and focused seminar courses.
 Laboratory facilities are available to support each of the types of research described, including computer-driven, psychophysiological, and imaging studies.
 Students are encouraged to take full advantage of many renowned scholars on the University campus including those in Departments of Sociology, Communication, and Psychiatry, and the Schools of Education, Business, and Human Ecology.

-SOCIAL AND PERSONALITY FACULTY
+SOCIAL FACULTY

 Markus Brauer Group processes, intergroup relations, prejudice, discrimination, diversity, social norms, deviance, reactions to norm transgressions, social power